-North Carolina city OKs ban on hairstyle discrimination
+North Carolina cities OK ban on hairstyle discrimination

 “There’s probably a very, very small percentage of Black women who can tell you that they haven’t felt some form of discrimination based on how they’ve chosen to wear their hair,” Deberry said.
 “Your grooming is talked about when you go out on interviews.”

+The ordinance also protects residents from discrimination based on gender identity, sexuality and military status, The News & Observer reported.
+It comes as North Carolina municipalities are acting to expand LGBT rights since the expiration of a moratorium on nondiscrimination ordinances agreed to years ago as a compromise to do away with the state’s “bathroom bill.”

+Greensboro’s City Council passed a measure similar to that of Durham’s on Tuesday.
+Orange County, just northwest of Durham, also passed an anti-discrimination measure, but its ordinance did not address hairstyles.

-Those in the hair care service see it, too.
-Salon owner Kito Jones said one client who worked as a neurosurgeon used hair relaxers because she felt pressured to conform.
+People who work in hair care see the problem: Salon owner Kito Jones said one client who worked as a neurosurgeon used hair relaxers because she felt pressured to conform.
 The woman’s hair then started falling out, Jones said.

 “She was the only woman of color,” Jones said.
 “It did cause her to continue to wear her hair with chemicals in a straightened pattern so there was an acceptance, so to speak, amongst her colleagues.”